-Lower your risk of an aneurysm by eating health, controlling blood pressure, exercising regularly and quitting smoking.
+Some research connects brain aneurysm and dementia.
+Lower your risk of an aneurysm by eating healthy, controlling blood pressure, exercising regularly and quitting smoking.

 While aneurysms can occur in different parts of the body, they are most likely to be found in the brain, aorta, behind the knee or spleen/intestines.
 These types of aneurysms can be classified as ruptured and unruptured.
 If a brain aneurysm ruptures, this may result in a stroke, brain damage or death, so it’s important to know the signs of symptoms of an aneurysm.

 Depending on the type of aneurysm you have (ruptured or unruptured), some signs and symptoms may vary.

 If you are experiencing these symptoms, call 911 immediately.